 The Simulink Editor opens with a new block diagram.

-Select File > Save as.
-In the File
+From the File menu, select Save as.
+In the

-name text box, enter a name for your model, For example,
+File name text box, enter a name for your model,

 From the Simulink Library Browser you can search for blocks to use in your model.
 Also, you can create a new Simulink model, project, or Stateflow® chart.

-From the Simulink Editor toolbar, click the Simulink Library button .
+From the Simulink Editor toolbar, click the Library Browser button .

 Set the Library Browser to stay on top of the other desktop windows.
 On the Library Browser toolbar, select the Stay on top button .